broadinstitute/palantir-workflows/Utilities/WDLs/README.md

 Use this WDL to index a CRAM or BAM file, using `samtools`.
 The type is inferred using the file extension (either `.cram` or `.bam`).

+## Interval2Bed

+### Summary

+This WDL takes in a list of interval files (either `.bed` or `.interval_list`) and converts the `.interval_list` files into `.bed`.
+The WDL checks if any of the provided files has a `.interval_list` extension, and then will call a conversion task on it if so.
+This means if all the files provided are `.bed`, then no tasks will be called, and the original list will be returned.
+This allows you to drop this task in to your workflows to extend pipeline functionality from accepting `.bed` inputs to also handle `.interval_list` files without penalizing users who provided `.bed` files with unnecessary extra tasks, which is ideal as many tools require specifically `.bed` lists.

+If labels are provided, they will be returned in the new order of the `bed_files` output, which may be different than the originally given order.
+If labels are not provided, a list of `basename`s for the input files will be returned, in the correct order.

+### Inputs
+* `interval_files`: a list of `.bed` and/or `.interval_list` files
+* `interval_labels`: an optional list of string labels to use for the corresponding interval file

+### Outputs
+* `bed_files`: a list of `.bed` files converted to the given inputs; note the order may have changed from the given list
+* `bed_labels`: a list of labels for the `.bed` files corresponding to the user inputs, or the basename of the input files if the user did not provide any labels.
+Note the order may have changed, but the position of a label corresponds to the position of the file in `bed_files`.

 ## DownsampleAndCollectCoverage